Living in Saudi Arabia

 If you're moving to Saudi Arabia to teach, your contract will likely already have accommodation set up for you so you won't have to deal with this.

 The main benefit of living off-compound is more freedom in who you can invite over (no security to get through), but do keep in mind that neighbors will sometimes keep an eye on you.
 If they're unhappy with anything you're doing, they'll make it quite clear.
-To steer clear of this, be respectful to your neighbors!
+To steer clear of this, be respectful of local customs and culture!

 A major difference (depending on where you're from) between your home country and Saudi Arabia will be the amount of security within the compounds, government buildings, embassies, etc. There will be armed guards from the National Guard in places like this, and they will ensure that you adhere to the rules.